da667/dns2snort/readme.txt

 Requires: argparse, textwrap, python 2.7
 Tested on: OSX, Ubuntu, Debian

-Options (all fields except -h are required!):
+Options (INFILE, OUTFILE, and SID arguments are all required!):
 -i : input file.
 Point the script to the file that contains the list of domains (one domain per line) -o : output file: File to output your new snort rules -s : SID.
-This is integer value that must be between 1000000 and 2000000 (one million and two million) -h : prints out the most badass help message you've ever seen.
+This is integer value that must be between 1000000 and 2000000 (one million and two million) -w : Remove the 'www' subdomain from domains that have it.
+-h : prints out the most badass help message you've ever seen.

 This script supports TLDS, and FQDNS up to four subdomains deep - see the example below, in addition to the sampledns.txt and sample.rules files provided with this script.